There was an error with your log in

 AWExpeditions

 AWExpeditions organizes mountaineering, high altitude and backcountry adventures for women, by women.
 AWE decreases barriers of entry to the world of big mountain adventures for women from all walks of life by providing a platform for women and organization adventures in all-female or predominantly-female environments.
 Today, AWE runs all-women's (and a few co-ed) trips across five continents, with more destinations in the works.
-The Paria Canyon Backpack is a collaboration between AWExpeditions and Kanab, UT-based Dreamland Safari Tours and the Shasta glacier course is produced in partnership with Shasta Mountain Guides.
+No matter the location of a trip, AWExpeditions always partners with carefully vetted & permitted local operators to create the best possible experience for all adventure participants.

 I completed Mt.
 Baker Climb with AWExpedition in August 2021.
 It was a great experience and I would do it again without any hesitation.
 The expedition was well organized and planned.
 All safety precautions were taken.
 Sunny, the founder of AWEpeditions was professional and very knowledgeable, but more importantly, she is a warm and friendly person, very inviting and welcoming.
 She was able to build a great climbing team and deliver an amazing overall experience.
 I highly recommend AWExpeditions!